paritytech/command-bot/README.md

 - `-t` / `--tag`: defines
   [GitLab CI runner tags](https://docs.gitlab.com/ee/ci/runners/configure_runners.html#use-tags-to-control-which-jobs-a-runner-can-run) which will be attached to the CI job for running the command.
-This option accepts multiple such as `--tag tag1 --tag tag2`.
+You can specify this option multiple times for multiple tags.

 In `[command]` you should provide a shell command to be run in the CI job.